Popular Industries in Brooklyn

 All in all, going to a vocational school or college in Brooklyn can prepare you for a promising new career.
 Getting started is up to you—so find a school right now!

-** New York State, Department of Labor Employment Projections, website last accessed May 19, 2016.
+** New York State, Department of Labor Employment Projections, website last accessed on February 12, 2019.

-Percent Change in Private Sector Jobs by Area, New York State, New York Department of Labor, February 2013-2014, web site last accessed May 13, 2016.
+Percent Change in Private Sector Jobs by Area, New York State, New York Department of Labor, December 2017-2018, website last accessed on January 22, 2019.